 It is not uncommon to occasionally pick, nibble, or scratch some areas of blemished skin.
 The transition to pathological skin picking is gradual, and the severity is determined by the extent, the degree of the urge, and the associated damage and impairment in normal everyday life.

 Individuals who suffer from skin picking engage in significantly more extreme behavior regarding their skin; they pull, squeeze, press, rub, and scratch more frequently over a longer period of time on multiple areas of the body.
 They may pull off small pieces of skin, manipulating both healthy and previously damaged areas.
 This behavior may be automated (i.e., unconscious scratching) or ritualized and intentional (e.g., focused behavior after looking in a mirror).
+Many affected people also report being in a trance-like state during scratching and picking, which often lasts for several minutes (Spitzer et al., 2023).

 Individuals use their fingernails, teeth, or instruments (e.g., tweezers) to manipulate body surfaces, most commonly on the face, back, neck, or scalp.